umee-network/umee/price-feeder/README.md

 ```

 ## Configuration
-### `Telemetry`
+### `telemetry`

-• A set of options for the /metrics endpoint when running the price feeder.
+A set of options for the application's telemetry, which is disabled by default.
+An in-memory sink is the default, but Prometheus is also supported.

 ### `Deviation`
 • Deviation allows validators to set a custom amount of standard deviations around the median which helps distinguish providers from other providers.